 Figure 5-4.
-Tangent Poisson ratio versus depth at which the samples are taken in the borehole.
+Tangent Poisson ratio versus sampling depth.

-5.3 Discussion
+5.3 Nonconformities and discussion

 The testing was conducted according to the method description except for two deviations.
-It was observed that there was an error in the calibration of the LVDTs at the time for the testing.
+It was observed that there was an error in the calibration of the LVDTs at the time of testing.
 The LVDTs were therefore recalibrated and a correction of the measured data could be made.
-This implied that axial and circumferential strains have been determined within an accuracy of 2.7%, which is larger than what is specified in the ISRM-standard /1/.
-Further, one test (KSH02A-115-1) was restarted after a large sudden expansion leading to a complete unloading of the deviatoric stress.
-This in was done in order to see if the fracturing process could be driven further.
-The specimen had only very small residual strength left and the test was stopped.
+This implied that axial and circumferential strains have been determined within an accuracy of 2.7%, which exceeds what is specified in the ISRM-standard /1/.
+Further, three tests (KFM04A-115-3, -6 and -11) were restarted after a large sudden expansion leading to a complete unloading of the deviatoric stress.
+This was done in order to see if the fracturing process could be driven further.
+However, the specimens had only a very small residual strength left and the tests were stopped.